- Are lessons private?

 1: Are lessons private?

-A: As advertised, lessons are totally private.
-100% of class time is yours and we will always move forward at a pace that is manageable for you.
-Two-person semi-private lessons are available by arrangement.
+A: Lessons are totally private or with a partner of your choosing.
+100% of class time is yours and we always move forward at a pace that is manageable for you.

-4: But I am height-challenged.
+4: I am height-challenged.
 Will I be able to put my feet on the ground?

-Older or more sedentary short riders should chat with us about these options (as well as about purchasing a bike that will be a good fit for you.)
+Older or more sedentary short riders should chat with us about your circumstances (as well as about purchasing a bike that will be a good fit for you).

 5: What about a helmet and gloves?

-A: Our loaner helmets and gloves are included with your fee although getting your own helmet is encouraged because it will likely fit you much better than our loaner.
-If you have a particularly large noggin (about 20% of the population) then our helmets may be too snug.
-Do let us know if you have a big head. …Yes, our loaner helmets are DOT approved and are in good condition.
+A: Monkey Moto School’s DOT-spec loaner helmets and gloves are included with your fee, although getting your own helmet is encouraged because it will surely fit you better than our loaner.
+If you have a particularly large head it is possible that our helmets may be too snug.
+Definitely let us know if you have a big head.

 6: Can you teach me to ride on my motorcycle?

-A: Yes, we are delighted to teach you to ride on your own bike although we may not be able to meet you where the bike is to bring it to the lesson location.
-Enlisting a licensed riding friend may be necessary.
-You may also consider using our motorcycle for your first class and possibly riding your own to the second lesson.
+A: Yes, we can teach you to ride on your own motorcycle although we may not be able to meet you where the bike is to bring it to the lesson location.
+Enlisting a licensed riding friend may be necessary to bring your bike to our class location.
+You may also consider using our motorcycle for your first class and then possibly riding your own to additional lessons.

-*Note on purchasing a new motorcycle: Before you actually pull the trigger and buy that brand new BMW GS1200R or Harley Road King please call us.
-We need to talk.
-Keep in mind, your learning curve is dependent to a large degree on which motorcycle you decide to learn/grow on.
+Note on purchasing a new motorcycle: Before you pull the trigger and buy that brand new Ducati Scrambler, Triumph Bonneville, Yamaha R6 or Harley please speak with your coach.
+Keep in mind, your learning curve is highly dependent on which motorcycle you decide to learn/grow on.
+Our feeling is that for your safety you should make yourself earn the big new bike.
+You will probably change your mind several times in the first year about which bike you want anyway.

-*Note on used motorbikes: When deciding whether to buy your used motorcycle or scooter from a private owner (such as from Craigslist) or from a motorcycle shop there are several things to consider.
-The first thing you may want to do is a web search for “how to shop for a used motorcycle,” “used motorcycle buyers guide” or something like that.
-There are several links with helpful information and “tire kicking” guidelines.
-Feel free also to give us a call: 415-742-9013 We are more than happy to assist you to become informed when purchasing your used motorcycle or scooter.
+Note on purchasing a used motorcycle: When deciding whether to buy your used motorcycle or scooter from a private owner (such as from Craigslist) or from a motorcycle shop there are several things to consider.
+The best place to begin is by doing a web search for “how to shop for a used motorcycle,” “used motorcycle buying tips” or something like that.
+There are several sources with helpful information and tire kicking guidelines.
+Here’s one of our faves: https://www.revzilla.com/common-tread/dont-get-burned-used-bike-buying-tips Feel free also to talk with your coach during class.
+We are here to help you to become informed when purchasing your used motorcycle or scooter.

 7: Do I need to have a motorcycle license (M1) or permit before taking the class?